Optifold vs. Standard Day-Use Tapes

 The Core Difference: Most cosmetic tape instructions simply tell you to "lift and stick."
 This works for a temporary look but fails to change the skin's structure.
 Optifold utilizes a structured "Extended Platform" concept, building a multi-layer architecture designed to physically teach the eyelid where to fold.

-Report: The Biomechanical Trainer
+The Biomechanical Trainer

 Optifold is not a sticker; it is a regenerative medical device.
 Its goal is to fundamentally alter the biomechanical behavior of the eyelid so that the crease persists independently of the product.
 By utilizing a dual-component system (F-tape and N-tape), Optifold rehearses a specific skin-tension route overnight.